Get Practical Leadership Tips and Insights

 If You Want to Change the World, Go Home and Love Your Family. – Mother Teresa

-I have a weird habit.
+A Weird Habit That Helps Me Stay Accountable I have a weird habit.
 After every day is done, I go back to my calendar and make sure it is an accurate accounting of what actually happened.
-I delete appointments and time blocks that didn’t happen, increase or decrease time to the appointments that lasted longer or shorter, add appointments that were not planned, etc. I do this to better evaluate the effectiveness of my week and even more importantly, my discipline to follow through on my plans.
-It does no good to plan your best day and then allow it to be hijacked.
+I delete appointments and time blocks that didn’t happen, increase or decrease time to the appointments that lasted longer or shorter, and add appointments that were not planned, etc. I do this to better evaluate the effectiveness of my week.
+Measuring Discipline, Not Just Planning And even more importantly, my discipline to follow through on my plans.
+After all, it does no good to plan your best day and then allow it to be hijacked.
 Most of us talk about priorities.
-We say we have them but our calendar often points to a different conclusion.
-Many leaders can articulate their chief aim – their big goal for the season or the year yet their calendar seems to suggest something different.
-I get it.
-Life at work and home is filled with
+We say we have them, but our calendar often points to a different conclusion.
+In fact, many leaders can articulate their chief aim—their big goal for the season or the year—yet their calendar seems to

 Read More »